niklaslong/simplabs.github.io/blog/_posts/2018-02-06-shunting-webhooks-in-phoenix.md

 def divide(params), do: #handle division
 ```

 In this case, each controller action performs a specific function, the router maps each incoming request to these actions and the code is easily maintainable, well-structured and won't become jumbled over time.
 To achieve this however, we need to change a couple of things.

-First off, we need to interfere with the incoming `conn` before it hits the router so it will match our new aforementioned routes.
+First off, we need to interfere with the incoming `conn` before it hits the router so it will match our new routes.
 This is because the webhook callback url is usually always the same and doesn't depend on what event triggered it e.g., `"myapp.com/webhook"`.
-You would think we could create a plug for this and simply add it to a custom pipeline for the aforementioned routes.
-The problem with this is the router will invoke the pipeline after it matches a route.
-Therefore we cannot modify the `conn`'s path in this pipeline and expect it to match our `add`, `subtract`, `multiply` or `divide` routes.
+You would think we could create a plug for this and simply add it to a custom pipeline for the routes.
+The problem with this, is the router will invoke the pipeline after it matches a route.
+Therefore, we cannot modify the `conn`'s path in this pipeline and expect it to match our `add`, `subtract`, `multiply` or `divide` routes.
 If we want our new routes to match, we need to intercept the `conn` in a plug called in the endpoint.
 The endpoint handles starting the web server and transforming requests through several defined plugs before calling the Router.

 Let's add a plug called `MyApp.WebhookShunt` to the endpoint, just before the router.

 ```ruby
 defmodule MyApp.Endpoint do